kiralom/SalesDashboard/README.md

 ~~4.
 Set your data source by importing the provided JSON file hereLinks to an external site..~~

-5. Develop components for your dashboard.
-You might include things like a primary dashboard, heading, sidebar, revenue section and list of transactions.
+~~5.
+Develop components for your dashboard.
+You might include things like a primary dashboard, heading, sidebar, revenue section and list of transactions.~~

-6. Utilize MUI to create a responsive layout for your dashboard and style your components as needed.
+~~6.
+Utilize MUI to create a responsive layout for your dashboard and style your components as needed.~~

 7. Implement interactive features, such as click events using React hooks or other libraries.